isaacnmm/pestpolicy-hugo2XX/content/posts/pet-safe-roach-killer/index.md

 Related:
 [Quality drain cleaners](https://pestpolicy.com/best-drain-cleaner//)
 ## [4.
 EcoLogic HG-75000 Roach & Ant Killer](https://www.amazon.com/dp/B01LG282J6/?tag=p-policy-20)
-If you're looking for a natural, plant-based roach insecticide, this EcoLogic HG 75000 is the best.�It is safe to use around pets and kids as its ingredients are derived from botanical plant extracts.
+If you're looking for a natural, plant-based roach insecticide, this EcoLogic HG 75000 is the best.It is safe to use around pets and kids as its ingredients are derived from botanical plant extracts.

 The contact-killing roach killer will also exterminate other insects like crickets and spiders.
 EcoLogic HG-75000 was helpful enough that my apartment is now roach-free!
-EcoLogic bug products (eco-friendly) offer a way for mindful homeowners to avoid traditional pesticides that can be harmful - it made from a botanical oil and �Lemongrass oil.
+EcoLogic bug products (eco-friendly) offer a way for mindful homeowners to avoid traditional pesticides that can be harmful - it made from a botanical oil and Lemongrass oil.
 Some people are skeptical that bug sprays containing only natural oils can work or roaches but after using it, I am completely sold.
 EcoLogic HG-75000 is perfect for people who don't want to use traditional pesticides.
 This insecticide can be applied on the outside of your house and clear away any insects that pose a threat.
 ## [5.
 All-N-One Roach Defense - Non-Toxic](https://www.amazon.com/dp/B01C3KBPC6/?tag=p-policy-20)